rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 The answer is that this new volatile data access API should be preferred to its predecessor in almost every use case, as it improves upon it in several ways:

-- The data race semantics of `Relaxed` volatile data accesses more closely matches the data race semantics of most hardware, and therefore eliminates an unnecessary mismatch between volatile semantics and low-level hardware load and store semantics when it comes to concurrency.
+- Unlike its predecessor, this API does not specify concurrent volatile accesses to a region of memory to be undefined behavior.
+This undefined behavior made no sense to begin with, because...
+    * The purpose of volatile memory accesses is to go as close to target hardware semantics as possible in a high-level programming language, and all targets supported by Rust have well-defined data race semantics.
+    * No performance optimization potential is gained by having this undefined behavior, since volatile operations cannot be meaningfully optimized under the assumption that target memory is not concurrently read or modified.
-- `VolatileXyz` wrappers are only supported for data types which are supported at the machine level.
-Therefore, one no longer needs to worry about the possibility of the compiler silently turning a Rust-level volatile data access into multiple hardware-level memory operations.
+- Unlike its predecessor, this API is only available for data types which have a supported machine load/store operation at the hardware level.
+Therefore, one no longer needs to worry about the possibility of the compiler silently splitting a Rust-level volatile data access into multiple hardware-level memory operations.
 In the same manner as with atomics, if a `Volatile` wrapper type is provided by Rust, the underlying hardware is guaranteed to support memory operations of that width.
-- `VolatileXyz` wrappers more strongly encourage developers to refrain from mixing volatile and non-volatile memory accesses, which is usually a mistake.
+- Unlike its predecessor, this API sets a clear strong typing barrier to prevent developers from mixing volatile and non-volatile memory accesses, which is almost always a mistake.
-- The ability to specify stronger-than-`Relaxed` memory orderings and to use memory operations other than loads and stores enables Rust to draw a clear distinction between atomic operations which are meant to synchronize normal Rust code and atomic operations which are meant to synchronize with arbitrary FFI edge cases (such as threads spawned by LD_PRELOAD unbeknownst to the Rust compiler), which in turn would enable better optimization of atomic operations in the vast majority of Rust programs, as will be further discussed in the Unresolved Questions section.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+## Semantics
+[semantics]: #semantics

 The fundamental purpose of volatile operations, in a system programming language like Rust, is to allow a developer to locally escape the Rust Abstract Machine's